IvanUkhov/blog/_drafts/2021-01-25-dirichlet-process.md

 ![](/assets/images/2021-01-25-dirichlet-process/direct-posterior-1.svg)

-The model no longer ignores the data.
-When the prior volume is small, virtually no data points come from $$P_0$$, and the curve is nearly indistinguishable from the one of the data.
-As $$\lambda$$ gets larger, the prior gets stronger, and the estimate gets shrunk toward it.
+When the prior volume is small, virtually no data points come from $$P_0$$;
+instead, they are mostly uniform draws from the observed data set, leading to a curve that is nearly indistinguishable from the one of the data (the top curve).
+As $$\lambda$$ gets larger, the prior gets stronger, and the estimate gets shrunk toward it, up to a point where the observations appear to be entirely ignored (the bottom curve).

 The above model has a serious limitation: it assumes a discrete probability distribution for the data-generating process, which can be seen in the prior and